ucsf-wynton/wynton-website-hpc/docs/get-started/access-cluster.md

 ```

-If you get `Permission denied, please try again.` when you enter your password, make sure you use the correct Wynton username (case sensitive) and the correct password.
+If you get `Permission denied, please try again.` when you enter your password, make sure you use the correct {{ site.cluster.name }} username (case sensitive) and the correct password.

 <div class="alert alert-info" role="alert">
 It is possible to set up password-less authentication via a public-private SSH key pair.
 For details, see the how-to page <a href="{{ 'howto/log-in-without-pwd.html' | relative_url }}">Log in without Password</a>.